 14. Discuss the concept of external boundaries.
 Think of your physical body as you exist in time and space.
 What is a personal comfort zone?
-Think about your physical boundaries at home, work, traveling & recreation, etc. Include the dimensions of healthy exercise, nutrition, plus having healthy time & financial boundaries.
+Think about your physical boundaries at home, work, traveling, and recreation, etc. Include the dimensions of healthy exercise, nutrition, plus having healthy time and financial boundaries.
 What physical boundaries are you comfortable with?
 What physical boundaries are you uncomfortable with?
-In what ways would you like to take better care of yourself in these areas.
-Share your insights with your sponsor or co-sponsor.
+In what ways would you like to take better care of yourself in these areas?
+Share your insights with your CoDA sponsor, cosponsor, or Step study group.